Quince: Alcoholic drink

-In Carolina in 1709, John Lawson allowed that he was "not a fair judge of the different sorts of Quinces, which they call Brunswick, Portugal and Barbary", but he noted "of this fruit they make a wine or liquor which they call Quince-Drink, and which I approve of beyond any that their country affords, though a great deal of cider and perry is there made, The Quince-Drink most commonly purges."
+In Carolina in 1709, the explorer and naturalist John Lawson wrote that he was "not a fair judge of the different sorts of Quinces which they call Brunswick, Portugal and Barbary", but "of this fruit they make a wine or liquor which they call Quince-Drink and which I approve of beyond any drink that their country affords ...
+The Quince-Drink most commonly purges".

-Ornamental

-Quince is one of the most popular species for deciduous bonsai specimens, along with related Chinese quince and Japanese quince, native to Eastern Asia.

-Medicinal value

-According to research, quince helps reduce symptoms of early pregnancy such as nausea and vomiting.
-Traditionally, the fruit has been used to cure digestive disorders; it had been alluded to in relation with H. Pylori, a bacteria causing ulcer in the stomach.